sigurdkampevold/media_mood/index.markdown

 We aim to present our findings on the abovementioned topics in the upcoming data story.
 Starting with the [QuoteBank](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf) data set provided by **dlab @ EPFL**, we will utilize information from Wikidata to research our questions by sentiment analyses.

-## Key insights
+## Key Insights

--	There are no significant variations or trend in the mood in media quotes throughout the week or the year
+- There are no significant variations or trends in the mood in media quotations throughout the week days or months.
--	The mood in media fell significantly in the first phase of the covid pandemic
+- The mood in the media became significantly more negative in the first phase of the COVID-19 pandemic.
 - The mood and subjectivity across media outlets vary significantly.
-When subsampling the outlets based on category clusters appear.
-Sports newspapers and Celebrity magazines tend to be more positive and more objective than newspapers
+When subsampling the outlets based on category, clusters appear.
+Sports newspapers and celebrity magazines tend to be more positive and more subjective than daily newspapers.
--	The mood in the quotes said by men and women are close to equal, woman scoring slightly higher
+- The mood in the quotations said by men and women is very similiar, but women are slightly more positive.
--	Politicians are on average more negative than the mean of the dataset.
+- Quotations spoken by politicans are on average more negative than the average quotation in the data set.

 <div
   class="page__hero--overlay"